Overview

 The Mechanical Engineering (BS) program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and Program Criteria for Mechanical and Similarly Named Engineering Programs.

-The Construction Engineering Technology (BS) program is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and Program Criteria for Construction Engineering Technology and Similarly Named Programs.
+The Construction Engineering Technology (BS) program is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org, under the commission's General Criteria and Program Criteria for Construction Engineering Technology and Similarly Named Programs.

 Study Abroad at Temple Rome

 Temple engineering students have an exciting opportunity to take a semester abroad in Rome, Italy.
-Sophomore Mechanical and Civil Engineering majors may study at the Temple Rome campus, with access to cultural activities and organized outings, located just north of Piazza del Popolo—a short distance from the Spanish steps.
+Engineering majors may study at the Temple Rome campus, with access to cultural activities and organized outings, located just north of Piazza del Popolo—a short distance from the Spanish steps.
 This unique study abroad program allows you to take the same classes in Rome as you would on main campus—three engineering classes—plus Italian I. Temple's College of Engineering is one of the few able to offer engineering coursework so that you won't miss a beat in the demanding engineering curriculum.

 Cooperative Education and Internship